NavidHashemiControl/Local_LipSDP_Matlab/README.md

 ## Example

 To replicate the results of the [paper](https://proceedings.mlr.press/v144/hashemi21a/hashemi21a.pdf).
-The folder "examples" is provided.
+The folder **'examples'** is provided.

 ## Citation